by Trey Yeatts

-I said, “I know a wiener man!” –He owns a hot dog stand? –He gives me everything …
+I said, “I know a wiener man!
+Oh, forget it.” –He owns a hot dog stand? –He gives me everything …

 See above note.

 [Imitating Barney Fife.]
 Oh my God.
 Wait until Andy hears about this.
-We’re going to have to nip it in the bud!
+We’re gonna have to nip it in the bud!

 An imitation of Don Knotts as Barney Fife, the hapless deputy on The Andy Griffith Show, which aired from 1960 to 1968.
 “Nip it in the bud” is one of his catchphrases.